-The Wash – The Wash is a large, square shaped estuary which is surrounded by Lincolnshire and Norfolk.
+The Wash – The Wash is a large, square-shaped estuary between Lincolnshire and Norfolk.
 Much of the wash consists of very shallow sandbanks such as Toft Sand, Roger Sand and Friskney Flats and does not offer much for the sea angler.
 However, some good marks are the Great Ouse Estuary which is good for flounder and silver eel fishing.
 It fishes best few hours either side of low water and is ideal for light tackle fishing.
 Mullet are also a possibility from some marks around here in summer.
 On the Norfolk side of the Wash the beaches at Snettisham and Hunstanton offer flounder and silver eels to peeler crab and worm baits, as well as the chance of a bass.
 Smooth-hound have also been caught here during calm seas to peeler and hardback crab baits.
 View this area on Google Maps here.

 Sheringham – Marks around Sheringham are made up of sand and shingle areas with a few rocky outcrops.
-Generally the rocky areas fish best at high water and sandier sections best at low water.
+Generally, the rocky areas fish best at high water and sandier sections best at low water.
 Flatfish such as dab and flounder are present here, as are bass, with lure fishing for bass possible from the rockier marks.
 Whiting will show in winter, even when the sea is calm, although rougher and choppier seas are needed to get the cod to come in close and be within range of shore-based anglers.
 Mackerel also about in the summer and can be caught on lures and daylights.
 View this area on Google Maps here.

-Dunwich Beach – Steep shingle beach which can be fished at any stage of the tide, but offers deepest water at high tide.
+Dunwich Beach – Steep shingle beach which can be fished at any stage of the tide.
 Summer offers potential bass often to ragworm, peeler crab or large mackerel strip.
 Plenty of flounder and dab show from this beach throughout the year to smaller baits and hooks and gear can be scaled up to size 3/0 – 6/0 hooks with squid or black lugworm for winter cod, with whiting providing additional sport.
 Silver eel, dogfish, sole ad possibly rays are also on the cards from this mark as well.
 View this area on Google Maps by clicking here.

 Aldeburgh Beach – Steep, sloping shingle beach that provides fairly easy access to reasonably deep water.
 A good summer technique is to have two rods: one with bigger hooks out for bass, and a three-hook flapping rig with small hooks in close for sole or other flatfish.
 Worm baits will catch sole, and bass as well, but peeler crab will account for the better bass.
 Dogfish can also be caught here to any bait.
 In winter whiting and codling will go for the usual worm, squid, shellfish and crab baits.
 View this area on Google Maps here.